Administration and finance

 The Procurement Services unit serves as the partner to entrepreneurs.

 According to the city’s strategy, Hämeenlinna is attractive, growing, successful, sustainably built and well-known.
-The strategy is valid until 2025
+The strategy is valid until 2025.
+The strategy page is only in Finnish.

 The strategy of Hämeenlinna consists of a vision, values, goals, critical success factors and the indicators used to measure these.